Nahteee/Pet_Adoption_Centre_Website_SDP/README.md

 **BUGS**
 1. Submitting and editing applications - forms are vulnerable to an SQL injection(do NOT enter single quotation marks) page works otherwise.
+2. centreinsert.php - Error: Cannot add or update a child row: a foreign key constraint fails; Can't submit application cus of this, maybe will work once we use session values instead of entering userID manually

 ⠀⠀⠀⡯⡯⡾⠝⠘⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢊⠘⡮⣣⠪⠢⡑⡌
 ⠀⠀⠀⠟⠝⠈⠀⠀⠀⠡⠀⠠⢈⠠⢐⢠⢂⢔⣐⢄⡂⢔⠀⡁⢉⠸⢨⢑⠕⡌